 Mr. Platt also served in the State of New York where he held the positions of First Deputy Director of the New York State Emergency Financial Control Board for the City of New York, Executive Director of the New York State Emergency Financial Control Board for the City of Yonkers and Director of Tax and Fiscal Studies for the New York State Assembly Ways and Means Committee.
 He attended the State University of New York at Albany where he received his B.A. and M.A. in Economics.

-Erich H. Strassner is Associate Director for National Economic Accounts and Acting Associate Director for Industry Economic Accounts at the Bureau of Economic Analysis (BEA).
+Erich H. Strassner is Associate Director for National Economic Accounts and Acting Associate Director for Industry Economic Accounts at the Bureau of Economic Analysis.

-He has received a number of awards for his leadership and management, including U.S. Department of Commerce Gold and Silver Medals, the department’s highest honors, and the Arthur S. Flemming Award for outstanding public service.
+He has received a number of awards for leadership and management, including U.S. Department of Commerce Gold and Silver Medals, the department’s highest honors, and the Arthur S. Flemming Award for outstanding public service.

 Mr. Strassner holds an MBA from the McDonough School of Business at Georgetown University and an M.A. in economics from The George Washington University.